mssalemi/Final/README.md

 - Team -  ✅
 - Teams -  ✅
 - Create Team -  ✅
-- Edit Team ❌
+- Edit Team ❌ TODO
-- Add Player to Team - 🚌  Done but needs improvements to strucutre
+- Add Player to Team - 🚌 - Done but needs improvements to strucutre

 ## Completed so Far